choym0098/Jira2/README.md

 # Jira2
-build a bug tracking tool such as Jira and Trello from scratch with Django, React.ts and PostgreSQL
+build a bug tracking tool like Jira or Trello from scratch with Django, React.ts and PostgreSQL